igrep/crispy/README.md

 # Crispy

-Crispy - Test spy and stub for any object in Ruby.
+Minimalistic test double library in Ruby - only privides Spy and Stub!

 ## Features